Xinyu Jiangxi, China Travel Guide

 Visit wet markets (菜市场 - càishìchǎng) for fresh produce, meat, and local ingredients, a glimpse into daily local life.

-Find a atmosphere and seasonal specialties.
+Find a atmosphere and depending on the time of year specialties.

 Some shopping malls may also feature food courts with various choices, from local fast food to simple local specialties.